PromptECO/clarity-sequence/README.md

 Returns a list of sequences of up to n items each, staggered `step` apart.

-The canonical version partitions a list of integers:
+The canonical variation staggers a list of integers:

 ```clarity
 (stagger (n int) (step int) (seq (list max-len int)))